argodev/studies/ot_survey/OT_Class_05_Manuscript.md

 This cycle repeats 9 times through 14 chapters.
 But it’s important to note that this cycle isn’t the same each time.
 It’s a downward spiral.
 In fact the victory of each judge is increasingly elusive as the book continues.
 Othniel, in chapter 3, has complete victory... but Ehud, who follows him, has victory only through deception.
 In chapter 4, Deborah has victory, but some of the tribes are cursed.
 Gideon has victory, in chapters 6-8, but eventually we have civil war.
 Jepthah, in chapters 10-12, has victory but it is marred by the tragedy of his daughter, and again things eventually devolve into civil war.
 And even though he does great damage, Samson, the last and most famous judge of all, never actually defeats the Philistines, in chapters 13-16.

-So by the time we reach chapter 17, we Israel is at the depth of their sin.
+So by the time we reach chapter 17, Israel is at the depth of their sin.
 Chapters 17-18 reveal their religious corruption while chapters 19-21 reveal their moral and social corruption.
 As the book concludes the author sadly reflects on the Israelites’ plight and their desperate need for a perfect savior and true rest in the land.

 OK.
 Let’s return to our theme sentence for Judges – “__requiring a perfect savior to maintain this land and rest__.”
 We’ll flesh out three key ideas and application points from it.